 Have you just completed the latest round of annual employee performance evaluations?
 Or are you gearing up for the next time you have to be reviewed/review others?

-Word on the street is that employee performance reviews are a thing of the past.
-But they’re not really dead for most organizations, because reviews are not devoid of all merit.
-Progressive companies are fitting reviews into continuous performance management philosophies that includes regular communication, employee feedback, and a process to clearly define and track priorities.
+Word on the street is that the traditional definition of what a performance evaluation is is now a thing of the past.
+But performance reviews are not really dead for most organizations, because they are not devoid of all merit.
+Progressive companies are fitting employee performance evaluations into continuous performance management philosophies that includes regular communication, employee feedback, and a process to clearly define and track priorities.

-It comes as no surprise that employees hate performance evaluations.
+It comes as no surprise that employees hate annual performance evaluations.
 Who likes being put on the hot seat to be scrutinized?
 While reviews are supposed to reflect on the arc of employee performance over the preceding 12 months, they tend to only address the last few weeks of work.
-Consequently, they tend to be inaccurate and subject to all sorts of biases.
+Consequently, a performance evaluation tends to be inaccurate and subject to all sorts of biases.

-Employee fears and concerns are significant, since in many cases a poor employee review can mean denial of advancement or increased compensation, or in some cases can lead to termination.
+Employee fears and concerns are significant, since in many cases a poor employee performance evaluation can mean denial of advancement or increased compensation, or in some cases can lead to termination.
 But employees are not alone in their loathing of this archaic business practice:

 According to Deloitte, 58% of executives believe their current performance measurement process does not drive employee engagement and high performance.

 Only 4% of HR managers think their system of assessing employees is effective at measuring performance.

 62% of managers agree that performance reviews are outdated ways of managing performance.